jab-r/rust-nostr-relay/MLS_GATEWAY_EVENT_KINDS_447_450_SPECIFICATION.md

 ## Kind 447: KeyPackage Request

 ### Purpose
-Enable relay systems or administrators to request fresh KeyPackages from specific users via Nostr, facilitating:
+Enable authenticated users to request KeyPackages from other users via Nostr, which is essential for:
+- Creating MLS groups (need keypackages to add members)
+- Adding new members to existing groups
-- Commodity relay interoperability (not just gateway WebSocket/REST)
+- Cross-relay interoperability
-- Background replenishment across devices
+- Background replenishment when keypackages are consumed
-- Per-group or generic requests with constraints

 ### Schema